Accessibility

 Visiting the Gardens & Grounds

 The formal gardens are generally accessible to those with mobility constraints.
-The paths throughout the formal gardens are gravelled, some of which are compacted which makes for easy manoeuvering around the gardens in a wheelchair and mobility scooters.
+The paths throughout the formal gardens are gravelled, some of which are compacted which makes for easy manoeuvring around the gardens in a wheelchair and mobility scooters.

 Access to the Formal Gardens